 Q: Are you doing anything with technology/screens/coding?

 A: No, but if that is something you’d like to focus on, I know some of the kids take STEM classes outside of our program, which can be done on Friday.
-We do have guest speakers and the Wednesday portion can include field trips if the parents are interested in that.
+We have guest speakers, and the Wednesday portion can include field trips if the parents are interested in that.